 - Introductory knowledge of change management and mindset

 - Getting acquaintance with tools to develop prototypes such as open source coding

-At the end of the course, on 12 December 2019, participants can pitch their business plan to a jury.
+At the end of the course, on 12 December 2019, participants pitched their business plan to a jury.

-The winning idea receives 10.000 euro to boost the start of their company.
+The winning idea received 10.000 euro to boost the start of their company.

 The programme is funded by the European consortium EIT Health, and organised by Leyden Academy, Aegon, Medical University Lodz, University of Naples Federico II and Institute Pedro Nunes.